loafer-mka/version-stamper/README.md

   Print this help and exit.

 - `-v` or `--verbose`<br/>
   Print a lot of debugging information onto stderr.
+If `-v` is used twice then output consists additional timestamps `[S.0MS (+DMS ms)]`, where `S.0MS` means second and millisecond from start of `./version-stamper` and `DMS` means milliseconds from previouse timestamp.

 - `-q` or `--quiet`<br/>
   Turn off verbose mode.